 That being said when it comes to lightening my hair the best way to go is pro.
-In this case though I wanted (and needed) to give my hair a rest from bleach and lightening.
-I figured that the best way I could resist the temptation to keep damaging my hair was go back to my natural colour.
+In this case, though I wanted (and needed) to give my hair a rest from bleach and lightening.
+I figured that the best way I could resist the temptation to keep damaging my hair was going back to my natural colour.
 I decided to try out the Boots Perfect Colour brand, here’s how it went.